typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 The following happens in this method:

-1. A Grakn Client instance `client` is created, connected to the server we have running locally at `localhost:48555`.
+1. A Grakn Client instance `client` is created, connected to the server we have running locally at `localhost:1729`.
-2. A `session` is created, connected to the keyspace `phone_calls`.
+2. A `session` is created, connected to the database `phone_calls`.
 3. For each `input` object in the `inputs` collection, we call the `loadDataIntoGrakn(input, session)`.
-This takes care of loading the data as specified in the `input` object into our keyspace.
+This takes care of loading the data as specified in the `input` object into our database.
 4. Finally, the `session` and `client` are both closed.

 ## Load the Data Into phone_calls

-Now that we have a `session` connected to the `phone_calls` keyspace, we can move on to actually loading the data into our knowledge graph.
+Now that we have a `session` connected to the `phone_calls` database, we can move on to actually loading the data into our knowledge graph.

 <!-- test-ignore -->
 ```java